Laguna1989/obsidian_notes/Learnings/books/Sylvester - Designing Games/11 - The Market.md

-## 11 The Market
-### Excerpt
+# Excerpt

-* Every design decision is affected by the purpose of the game
+- Every design decision is affected by the purpose of the game
-* In the market, most games lose
+- In the market, most games lose

-### Discussions/Questions
+# Discussions/Questions

-* Setting expectations: No mans sky
+- Setting expectations: No mans sky
-* Werbung für Handyspiele
+- Werbung für Handyspiele